lollloolloll/ramen-kiosk/.clinerules/prd.md

 Feature: User Registration

-Description: Allows a new user to create an account with a unique username and password.
+Description: Allows a new user to create an account with their name, phone number, birth date, school, and consent to personal information collection.
+The PIN is no longer used.

-Inputs: username (string), password (string).
+Inputs: name (string), phoneNumber (string), birthDate (date), school (string), personalInfoConsent (boolean).

-Outputs: Newly created user object or an error if the username is taken.
+Outputs: Newly created user object or an error if the phone number is already in use.

-Behavior: Hashes the password before storing it.
-Assigns a default role of 'USER'.
+Behavior: Assigns a default role of 'USER'.

 Feature: User Login